Blog

 Julia’s House offer up to 3 years post bereavement care and completely understand that siblings need help and advice as much as the parents.
 Families are encouraged to make scrapbooks with family photos and talk about their lost loved one.

-Thank you ever so much to Tai and the 2 lovely ladies for taking the time to show me around and play with little Lucy.
+Thank you ever so much to the staff for taking the time to show me around and play with little Lucy.
 We both had a wonderful visit and I hope you continue to raise loads for such a worthwhile charity.

 #4of40